bluemath_tk.core package

 - Parameters:

-items (List[Any]) – List of items to process.
+items (List[Any]) – List of items to process in parallel.

-cpu_intensive (bool, optional) – Whether the function is CPU intensive.
+cpu_intensive (bool, optional) – If True, uses ProcessPoolExecutor, otherwise ThreadPoolExecutor.
 Default is False.

-**kwargs (dict) – Additional keyword arguments for func.
+**kwargs (dict) – Additional keyword arguments passed to func.

 - Returns: